 View some simple Thai phrases here.

-Listen and learn the Thai alphabet, consonants, vowels and tonal marks here.
+Listen and learn the Thai alphabet, consonants, vowels and tonal marks

 If you are travelling in the major tourist areas of Thailand you will have little trouble finding locals who speak a little English.
-However a few handy phrases can go a long way to get a friendly reception wherever you go in the country.
+However, a few handy phrases can go a long way to getting a friendly reception wherever you go in the country.
 Plus, the more you try to speak it, the more you’ll learn, and Thai people really DO appreciate visitors that attempt their language.

-The first thing you need to know is that the Thai language changes a bit whether the speaker is a man or a woman.
+The first thing you need to know is that the Thai language changes a bit depending on whether the speaker is a man or a woman.
 The addition of the word Krub/khrup (male speaker) and Kah/kaa (female speaker) makes what is being said "polite".
 Personal pronouns also change according to the gender of the speaker.

 A few handy phrases:

-(In some area's "R" words take an "L" sound. i.e. "roi" (100) becomes "loi" and "Chiang Rai" sounds like "Chiang Lai".
-The R's and L's may also be dropped altogether;i.e. Sri Racha is pronounced "See Rachaa".
-"Pla" (fish) becomes "Pah" and, "Krub/Khrup" sounds more like "carb").
+(In some areas "R" words take an "L" sound. i.e. "roi" (100) becomes "loi" and "Chiang Rai" sounds like "Chiang Lai".
+The Rs and Ls may also be dropped altogether; i.e. Sri Racha is pronounced "See Rachaa".
+"Pla" (fish) becomes "Pah" and, "Krub/Khrup" sounds more like "carb".

-| Sawatdee (krub/kah) | Hello |
+Sawatdee (krub/kah) | Hello |

-| Sabai dee ru (krub/kah) | How are you? |
+Sabai dee ru (krub/kah) | How are you? |

-| Sabai dee (krub/kah) | Fine |
+Sabai dee (krub/kah) | Fine |

-| Khob Khun (kup/kaa) | Thank you |
+Khob Khun (kup/kaa) | Thank you |

-| chai | Yes
+chai | Yes

 |